 - For installation and licensing help, contact the Libraries HelpDesk, firstname.lastname@example.org

-- Please include your department and whether you are requesting help with installing or licensing ArcMap or ArcGIS Pro on a WSU Owned and Managed computers or Student copy of ArcMap.
+- Please include your department and whether you are requesting help with installing or licensing ArcMap or ArcGIS Pro.

 - If you are requesting to have your ArcGIS Online (AGOL) Account associated with the WSU AGOL Organization please include your AGOL account name in your email.

-- If you need to request a site license for your department, please contact Diane Keithley, email@example.com
+- If you need to request a site license for your department, or have questions about a site license, please contact the Crimson Service Desk, email@example.com

 Free and Open Source GIS Software